TimMacy/YouTubeAlchemy/README.md

   - Hide "Pay to Watch" Featured Videos on the Home Page
   - Hide "Free with ads" Videos on the Home Page
   - Hide Members Only Featured Videos on the Home Page
+  - Hide "Explore more topics" on the Home Page
   - Hide "Latest posts from . . ." on Search Page

 **Hide Watched Videos**